thalber/Atmo/docs/CONTRIBUTING.md

 | Atmo.Gen		| Populating Body with behaviours |
 | Atmo.Data		| Handling user input, data storage and serialization |
 | Atmo.Helpers	| Additional utilities not specifically belonging to any of the above |

+## Branches

+- `main` branch is locked behind a build-verify action.
+It is recommended you only push stable tested code to it.
+- `worker` branch is to be actively used by any maintainers.